DoudSystems/MultiThreadManager/README.md

 # MultiThreadManager

-MultiThreadManager is designed to make it easy for developers to take advantage of the multi-core cpus and have their methods run asnchronously in the background rather than synchronously in the foreground.
-This allows taking better advantage of the multi-core CPUs and it allows applications to finish sooner.
-It can run multiple methods asynchronously to make use of the multi-core CPUs
+MultiThreadManager is designed to make it easy for developers to take advantage of the multi-core cpus and have some or all of their methods run *asnchronously* in the background rather than synchronously in the foreground.
+This takes better advantage of the multi-core CPUs and it allows applications to finish sooner.

+I created the MultiThreadManager when my son created a program that was designed to validate data sent by other companies so the data could be processed by the sales system.
+There were about a dozen validations for each row in a text file that could have up to 150,000 rows.
+All of these validations required checking that a value existed in a database table.
+Because of the number of possible rows and that there were multiple text files to be processed every day, having each file had to be processed quickly.

 ## What methods can run async?

-The criteria for having multiple methods running asynchronously, both methods must be independent of each other.
-If method1 returns a value that must be pass into method2, these two methods cannot be run asynchronously because method2 cannot run until method1 is finished.
+The criteria for running multiple methods asynchronously is that all methods must be independent of all others.
+If method1 returns a value that must be pass into method2, method2 cannot be run asynchronously because it cannot run until method1 is finished.
 But if method1 will validate a state code while method2 will validate a value within a range, these two methods can run asynchronously since they are independent of each other.

 ## AppThread class